Foot surgery and ankle surgery

 Removal of internal fixation

-This surgical procedures is to remove any internal fixations e.g. screws, wires, plates.
+This surgical procedure is to remove any internal fixations e.g. screws, wires, plates.

 Stiff big toe (hallux rigidus)